iYadavVaibhav/stem/docs/1-Software-Engineering/web-development.md

   - done - where done=true
   - page - use limit or offset

+To show all resource, there are few options:

+1. As Table: List all items as table.
+If you have to show under 500 records, you can use client side data-tables, this deals with search, sort and pagination.
+Template, `all_table.html` on view opens `one.html` which uses `_task.html` which shows detailed view.

+2. As List of Card: List all items as card snippet.
+A summary view of item is shown as small card with most relevant details.
+You need to implement pagination, search and sort.
+This gives more freedom and control but requires more work.
+URL params are usually used to control the content on page.
+Template is `all.html` and uses `_task_snippet.html`, on view it opens `one.html` which uses `_task.html` which shows detailed view.

 **Flask HTMX** or AJAX Routes Methods and Template naming